btn-group/az_light_switch/README.md

 To get a local copy up and running follow these simple example steps.

+* Open brush required that I use rust nightly but building the contract required stable.

 ### Prerequisites

 * A pre-requisite for compiling smart contracts is to have a stable Rust version and Cargo installed.
 Here's an [installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).